nicoaira/GINFINITY/train_model_README.md

-# README for RNA Structure Embedding Training Script
+# RNA Structure Embedding Training Script

 ## Overview

 This script trains a Graph Isomorphism Network (GIN) model to generate embeddings from RNA secondary structures.
-The script includes data preprocessing, training with early stopping, and metadata logging.
+The script includes data preprocessing, training with early stopping, and automatic metadata logging.

 ---